 All staff are informed of our anti-discrimination policy and are provided with equality, diversity and inclusion training.

 Dawson Hart strive to achieve best practice in recruitment, retention and promotion.
 Our equality, diversity and inclusion policy applies to recruitment and selection, Terms & Conditions of employment, promotion, training, transfers and our approach to every other aspect of employment.

 In accordance with the reporting requirements of the Solicitors Regulation Authority which shall be required from time to time, a voluntary survey is carried out with employees and directors in order to monitor the ethnic and sexual composition of existing staff.
 The survey covers ethnicity, disability, gender, age, care and responsibilities, social economic background, sexual orientation, religion or belief.
 Details of the statistics can be located at Equality and Diversity Statistics.
-A copy of our Equality and Diversity Policy is available on request.
+A copy of our Equality, Diversity and Inclusion Policy is available on request.